-BID has determined there is a continued need for the rules.

-B. A summary of any complaints or comments received from the public concerning the rules.
+- A. Describe whether there is a continued need for the rules. - BID has determined there is a continued need for the rules. - B. Provide a summary of any complaints or comments received from the public concerning the rules.

 BID has not received any complaints or comments from the public concerning the rules.